gianv9/docker-hpc-cluster/README.md

 # docker-hpc-cluster
-HPC cluster deployment solution for different environments, requirements and devices The main goal of this project is to provide a single docker solution that spans accross multiple use cases, depending on: hardware requirements or availability, environment needs.
+HPC cluster deployment solution for different environments, requirements and devices.
+The main goal of this project is to provide a single docker solution, consisting of several images, that spans accross multiple use cases (one for each case), depending on: hardware requirements or availability, environment needs.